Monicadeww/Final_Project_SIB_kel.6/README.md

 *dbeaver*

 This folder contains queries to be able to build relationships between data tables and here are the results of these queries.

+- Once all the containers ready, you can try to
+    - Access the Airflow on port 8081
+    - Access the Metabase on port 3001, for the username and password, you can try to access the [.env](/.env) file
+    - Since we have 2 Postgres containers, you can use dataeng-warehouse-postgres container as your data warehouse and ignore the dataeng-ops-postgres container since it is only being used for the opetrational purposes.

 ---